-Admission applications must be 100% complete by Feb 1 deadline to be considered for Ontario Graduate Scholarships (OGS) and the Tri-Agency scholarships, which are available for Canadian and/or permanent residents only.
+Admission applications must be 100% complete by February 1 deadline to be considered for Ontario Graduate Scholarships (OGS) and the Tri-Agency scholarships, which are available for Canadian and/or permanent residents only.
+Applications to our programs are accepted on a rolling basis after February 1.

 All full-time SERS graduate students in the MES thesis and PhD programs receive a ‘guaranteed minimum’ funding package.
 The guaranteed minimum funding packages are normally provided through teaching assistantships, graduate research assistantships or stipends, Tri-Agency Scholarships (NSERC, SSHRC, CIHR), Ontario Graduate Scholarships and additional scholarships (e.g., the graduate experience award or entrance scholarships).